The Best Alternative to Bill.com Payroll Services

 Finding the perfect artist to work on your production is hard.
 Getting their paperwork in order shouldn’t be.

 Wrapbook is made for entertainment payroll, so it automatically collects forms from your crew and actors when they join your production on the app.
-Easily track who hasn’t submitted their forms so you know who to text passive aggressively.
+Easily track who hasn’t submitted their forms so you know who to email before the shoot starts.

-Since so many very different businesses use Bill.com, it’s not calibrated to grab all the specific entertainment payroll forms you need upfront, which can make for plenty of headaches and stress eating.
+Since so many very different businesses use Bill.com, it’s not calibrated to grab all the specific entertainment payroll forms you need upfront.

 In Wrapbook, you can easily see who’s onboarded in your production dashboard.